-Annual Income - The anticipated gross income of all adult household members to be received in the upcoming twelve (12) month period.
+Annual Income - The gross income of all adult household members eighteen (18) years or older that is anticipated to be received in the upcoming twelve (12) month period.

 Application - The completed and most recently released forms, schedules, attachments, and any additional documentation requested in the HTF application package.